vivek-shilimkar/hosted-providers-e2e/README.md

 2. RANCHER_PASSWORD - Admin Password for login.
 We currently only test with 'admin' user.
 3. CATTLE_TEST_CONFIG: Config file containing cluster and cloud credential information, for e.g. cattle-config-provisioning.yaml and cattle-config-import.yaml in the root directory.
 4. PROVIDER: Type of the hosted provider you want to test.
 Acceptable values - gke, eks, aks
-5. DOWNSTREAM_KUBERNETES_VERSION (optional): Downstream cluster Kubernetes version to test.
+5. DOWNSTREAM_K8S_MINOR_VERSION (optional): Downstream cluster Kubernetes version to test.
 If the env var is not provided, it uses a provider specific default value.
 6. DOWNSTREAM_CLUSTER_CLEANUP (optional): If set to true, downstream cluster will be deleted.
 Default: false.

 #### To run K8s Chart support test cases:
 1. KUBECONFIG: Upstream K8s' Kubeconfig file; usually it is k3s.yaml.

+##### Upgrade Scenarios
-2. RANCHER_UPGRADE_VERSION: Rancher version to test upgrade.
-This version can be in the following formats: 2.8.2, 2.8.2-rc3, devel/2.8-head
+1. RANCHER_UPGRADE_VERSION: Rancher version to test upgrade.
+This version can be in the following formats: 2.8.2, 2.8.2-rc3, devel/2.8
-3. K8S_UPGRADE_MINOR_VERSION: K8s version to test.
+2. K8S_UPGRADE_MINOR_VERSION: K8s version to test.
 This value does not have to be exact, just the X.Y version.
 For e.g. 1.28.
 The complete version value will be fetched during the test.
-4. RANCHER_VERSION: Base rancher version to begin with.
+3. RANCHER_VERSION: Base rancher version to begin with.
 Since chart support tests are basically upgrade scenarios, the base version should be a released version, if it is an unreleased version such as 2.8-head, the test will fail.
-This version can be in the following formats: 2.8.2, 2.8.2-rc3, devel/2.8-head
+This version can be in the following formats: 2.8.2, 2.8.2-rc3
-5. RANCHER_CHANNEL (Optional): Acceptable values: latest (default), alpha, stable, prime
+4. RANCHER_CHANNEL (Optional): Acceptable values: latest (default), alpha, stable, prime

 Note: These are E2E tests, so rancher (version=`RANCHER_VERSION`) will be installed by the test.